fscorrupt/awesome-stars/README.md

 - [lkalliance/Be-For-Reel-beta](https://github.com/lkalliance/Be-For-Reel-beta) - A site for creating, voting in, and commenting on movie polls.
 Powered by IMDb, written in Node, Express, and MySQL.
 - [the-rarbg/yaps](https://github.com/the-rarbg/yaps) - Y.A.P.S [Yet Another Piracy Site]
 - [vogler/free-games-claimer](https://github.com/vogler/free-games-claimer) - Automatically claims free games and DLCs on the Epic Games Store, Amazon Prime Gaming and GOG.
-- [HaschekSolutions/pictshare](https://github.com/HaschekSolutions/pictshare) - :camera: PictShare is an open source image, mp4, pastebin hosting service with a simple resizing and upload API that you can host yourself. :rice_scene:
 - [CyferShepard/Jellystat](https://github.com/CyferShepard/Jellystat) - Jellystat is a free and open source Statistics App for Jellyfin
 - [microsoftgraph/windowsupdates-webapplication-sample](https://github.com/microsoftgraph/windowsupdates-webapplication-sample) -
 - [pietervanheijningen/clickbait-remover-for-youtube](https://github.com/pietervanheijningen/clickbait-remover-for-youtube) - Replaces thumbnails and modifies titles of videos on youtube.com